A&Es ‘overflowing’ with children as Strep A deaths climb to 15

 “And now it’s got to a point where it’s becoming a crisis.
 Patients are coming in, and they’ve been to maybe four or five different pharmacies before they get to us and none of them have stock.”

-A Department of Health and Social Care spokesperson said: “There is no supplier shortage of antibiotics available to treat Strep A. As the Secretary of State said yesterday, we sometimes have surges for products and increased demand means some pharmacies are having difficulties obtaining certain antibiotics.
+A Department of Health and Social Care spokesperson said: “There is no supplier shortage of antibiotics available to treat Strep A. We sometimes have surges for products and increased demand means some pharmacies are having difficulties obtaining certain antibiotics.

 “We are working urgently with manufactures and wholesalers to explore what can be done to expedite deliveries and bring forward stock they have to help ensure it gets to where it’s needed, to meet demand as quickly as possible and support access to these vital medicines.”